tonioloewald/xinjs/docs/web-components.md

 ### value

+The goal of this module is to make a custom-element's `value` behave as much like an `<input>` element's as possible.
+As such:

-If you want your component to handle a value then give it a `prop` named `value` of the appropriate type.
+- if you provide a `value` property for your component specification, it will have a `value` property that defaults to the value provided.

-If your element is given a `value` attribute in the DOM, this will be used when the element is connected, but not otherwise.

-If you change the `value` of the component, a `change` event will automatically be fired on that element.
+- if you create an instance of the custom-element with a `value` attribute, its value will be initialized to the attribute, but changing the attribute later will have no effect, nor will changes to the `value` property update the attribute.
+- if you change your component's `value`, it will trigger a `change` event on the component.
+(If you want to trigger `input` events, etc., that's on you.)
+  Note that for `object` values, you may want to replace the object to trigger updates.

+[labeled-input.ts](../demo/components/labeled-input.ts) wraps a single `<input>` in a custom-element and passes the component's value to-and-from between the `<input>`.

+[ArrayBindingTest.ts](../demo/ArrayBindingTest.ts) creates a more complex component and binds a component (object) value's different properties to different elements within it.

 ### attributes